 1570 E. Earl Drive, Casa Grande, Arizona 85222

-Ironwood Village in Southern Arizona is a Gated, Low Maintenance 55+ Duplex Community with a Clubhouse, a Spa, a Dog Park and More
+Comfortable Ironwood Village in Southern Arizona is a Gated, Low Maintenance 55+ Duplex Community with a Clubhouse, a Spa, a Swimming Pool, a Croquet Lawn and More

 Situated roughly half way between Phoenix and Tucson in the fast growing desert city of Casa Grande, Ironwood Village is a gated 55+ patio home development by Keystone Homes.
 With just 264 properties, neighbors know each other and enjoy a sense of community.